2016 United States House of Representatives elections in Wisconsin

 The 2016 United States House of Representatives elections in Wisconsin were held on Tuesday, November 8, 2016, to elect the eight U.S. representatives from the state of Wisconsin, one from each of the state's eight congressional districts.
 The elections coincided with the elections of other federal and state offices, including President of the United States and U.S. Senator from Wisconsin.
 The primaries were held on August 9.

+Wisconsin was one of two states in which the party that won the state's popular vote did not win a majority of seats in 2016, the other state being Virginia.

 District 1

-Republican Paul Ryan had represented the district since being elected in 1998.
-From October 29, 2015 until his retirement in 2019 he sat as the Speaker of the House.
+Republican incumbent Paul Ryan, who had represented the 1st district since 1999, ran for re-election.
+This district had a PVI of R+3.
+Since October 29, 2015 Ryan sat as the Speaker of the House.